jdrusso/docker_westpa/readme.md

 This will launch a Jupyter notebook in the container.
 Pay attention to the output -- you can copy the URL it spits out, and replace port 8888 with 1337 to connect to it from a browser on your computer.

-### Data persistence

-When running this, a directory `/odld` is created within the Docker container, and simulations are run within that.

-To enable analysis after the run, a Docker volume is created and mounted at `/odld` when launched.
-A volume provides a persistent store of data that can be mounted in the container, or additionally, mounted on your local filesystem for further analysis.

-Between calls to `docker-compose up`, though, the volume will be reused.
-To wipe out the old volume and use a new one, do `docker-compose down -v`.

 # Basic Na/Cl association (OpenMM)